que-rb/que/README.md

 Another helpful technique is to replace an `it` spec declaration with `hit` - this will run that particular spec 100 times during the run.

-#### **With docker-compose**
+#### **With docker compose**

-To run the specs using Docker/`docker-compose` (avoiding manual setup), use:
+To run the specs using Docker / Docker Compose (avoiding manual setup), use:

 ```bash
 ./auto/test
 ```

-The `docker-compose` file provides a convenience method for injecting your local shell aliases into the Docker container.
+The [Docker Compose config](docker-compose.yml) provides a convenience method for injecting your local shell aliases into the Docker container.
 Simply drop a file containing your alias definitions into `~/.docker-rc.d/`, and they will be available inside the container.
 This is helpful if you're doing interactive running/debugging with `auto/dev`.

-#### **Without docker-compose**
+#### **Without docker compose**

 You'll need to have Postgres running locally.